The Origin of the World

 databases in a way that is personal, yet - as Banz succeeds in

-showing - intersubjective, like the involuntary memory of the chorus of a
+showing - intersubjective, like the involuntary memory of the chorus

 catchy pop song.